Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 • Group safety in numbers.
 Better suited to destinations with higher security concerns or challenging terrain.

-When Ship Excursions Are Clearly Worth It
+When Ship Excursions Are Usually Worth It

 When Ship Excursions Are Not Worth the Money

 City ports with good public transport are similarly straightforward.
 Barcelona, Lisbon, Athens, and Copenhagen all have metro systems, hop-on hop-off buses, and an abundance of pre-bookable independent tours.
-A private guided tour of the Acropolis for four people, booked through GetYourGuide or directly with a local operator, will typically cost £30–£45 per person compared to £80–£110 on the ship and you’ll be in a group of ten rather than forty-five.
+A private guided tour of the Acropolis for four people, booked through GetYourGuide or directly with a local operator, will typically cost £30 – £45 per person compared to £80 – £110 on the ship and you’ll be in a group of ten rather than forty-five.

 Short port calls are also worth scrutinising carefully.
 If you’re only in port for five hours, a full-day ship excursion that accounts for three hours of coach travel each way may leave you with almost no time at the actual destination.
 In these cases, staying close to the port and exploring independently often delivers a better experience than a rushed and expensive excursion.

 • Significant price premium.
-Ship excursions typically cost 30–50% more than the same experience booked independently through Viator or GetYourGuide.
+Ship excursions typically cost 30 – 50% more than the same experience booked independently through Viator or GetYourGuide.

 • Large group sizes.
-Most ship coach tours carry 40–50 passengers, which means less flexibility, more waiting, and a less personal experience.
+Most ship coach tours carry 40 – 50 passengers, which means less flexibility, more waiting, and a less personal experience.

 • Fixed, inflexible itineraries.
-You go where the tour goes, stop where it stops, and leave when it leaves : no room to linger or explore.
+You go where the tour goes, stop where it stops, and leave when it leaves: no room to linger or explore.

 • Variable guide quality.
-Standards vary widely between operators contracted by cruise lines : some are excellent, some are perfunctory.
+Standards vary widely between operators contracted by cruise lines: some are excellent, some are perfunctory.

 • Unnecessary at easy ports.
 At walkable or well-connected ports, you’re paying a premium to be told things a free map could show you.